zlapp/twitter-agent/README.md

     Like tweets: ✅
     Follow users: ✅

 Next up: We plan to add longterm memory for all important actions as well as provide agent specific training based on the reception of each tweet and DM.
+If you are interested in designing a good agent training plan let us know!

 ### Installation